Understanding Price to Book Ratio

-This ratio is calculated by Current Price divided by Book Value Per Share.
+This ratio is calculated by the Current Price divided by the Book Value Per Share.
 This metric helps to understand whether the company is overvalued or undervalued.

 The formula to derive Price to Book Value

 It is the most recent selling price of stocks.
 The current price indicates the current value of the stocks, and it is also known as the market value.

 It indicates the company's net asset value on a per share basis.
 The formula to calculate Book Value Per Share (BVPS) is (Total Assets - Total Liabilities / Total Outstanding Shares)

 Example of Price to Book Value Ratio:

 The current Stock Price of Punjab National Bank is Rs.42.55 Cr., and Book Value Per Share is Rs.88.29.